 Regression Solution: This solution is simple, where we can map the images to the steering angle's continuous function, which continuously gives the output.
 Like steering angle = 20.7⁰ or steering angle = 5.0⁰.

-Classification Problem: We stated that Precision is ±5⁰, so we can divide the entire range of -50⁰ to 50⁰ into 20 different classes by grouping every 5⁰ at a time.
+Classification Problem: We stated that Precision is ±5⁰, so we can divide the range of -50⁰ to 50⁰ into 20 different classes by grouping every 5⁰ at a time.

 Class 1 = -50⁰ to -46⁰